Justin-Insight/mymindteam.com/content/test/child/child-adhd-test.md

     Find out if your child has <span class="underline underline--primary">ADHD</span>.
   body: |-
-    Complete our brief questionnaire and we'll handle the rest\!&nbsp;
+    Complete our brief questionnaire, and we'll handle the rest\!&nbsp;

     &nbsp;
   button: